archive-for-processing/PiCrate/docs/_magic/processing.md

 ## java reflection gets used a lot in processing ##
 ------

 It is an unfortunate truth that [java reflection methods][reflection] are popular with both processing developers and some developers of supporting libraries.
-It is unfortunate because we have to go through hoops to use these methods in propane (and ruby-processing).
+It is unfortunate because we have to go through hoops to use these methods in picrate (and ruby-processing).
 The `captureEvent` and `videoEvent` are examples of reflection methods from the processing video developers.
-But we have made these readily available to propane users as a [simple library][library] load `load_library :video_event`.
+But we have made these readily available to picrate users as a [simple library][library] load `load_library :video_event`.
 This is what you would do (if we had not created the `video_event` library):-

 - create a java class `VideoInterface`
 - compile the java class (including classpath)